 I’ve realised that nothing you can wear on the outside will ever compensate for something ‘internal’ that you’re feeling.

-And I’m sharing this in the hope that it’s useful for anyone else who feels that they don’t quite ‘belong’.
+And I’m sharing this in the hope that it’s useful for you if you feel that you don’t quite ‘belong’.

 I’m sharing this for all those people who don’t feel ‘good enough’ as they are – and are trying to compensate for that in various ways, and failing.